Shortland

 AreaSearch assessment of residential development activity positions Shortland among the top 25% of areas assessed nationwide

-This supply lagged demand, potentially leading to heightened buyer competition and pricing pressures.
-The average construction cost of new properties was approximately $264,000, below the regional average.
-Commercial development approvals totalled $14.0 million in FY-26, indicating balanced commercial activity.
-Compared to Rest of NSW, Shortland had moderately higher new home approvals (31.0% above the regional average per person over five years).
-This balance supports buyer choice and current property values.
+This suggests supply is lagging demand, potentially leading to heightened buyer competition and pricing pressures.
+New properties are constructed at an average expected cost of $264,000, which is below the regional average, indicating more affordable housing options for buyers.
+In FY26, Shortland has recorded $14.0 million in commercial development approvals, suggesting balanced commercial development activity.
+Compared to the rest of NSW, Shortland shows moderately higher new home approvals, with 30.0% above the regional average per person over the past five years.
+This balances buyer choice while supporting current property values.

 Frequently Asked Questions - Development